nine19een/nine19een/README.md

 ### 👨‍💻 About Me

 I'm a freshman majoring in Computer Science, deeply fascinated by how code can be structured to solve real-world problems.
-My goal is to become a proficient software engineer.
+My goal is to become a proficient algorithm engineer.
 This GitHub profile is my digital journal, tracking my growth one commit at a time.

 - 🌱 I’m currently diving deep into **Data Structures and Algorithms**.
 - 🔭 I’m exploring the worlds of **C++ and Competitive Programming**.